“This is a journal of journeys, urban excursions which take place both now and then, in times plural and space singular; one city, many cities.”

 ‘London is a giant kaleidoscope, which is forever turning.
 Take your eye off it for more than a moment and you’re lost.’

 Robert Elms has seen his beloved city change beyond all imagining.
-London in his lifetime has morphed from a piratical, still bomb-scarred playground, to a swish cosmopolitan metropolis.
-Motorways driven through lost communities, murder miles becoming estate agents’ dreams, accents changing, towers appearing.
+London in his lifetime has morphed from a piratical, bomb-scarred playground, to a swish cosmopolitan metropolis.
+Motorways driven through lost communities, accents changing, skyscrapers appearing.
 Yet still it remains to him the greatest place on earth.

 Elms takes us back through time and place to myriad Londons.
-He is our guide through a place that has seen scientific experiments conducted in subterranean lairs, a small community declare itself an independent nation and animals of varying exoticism roam free through its streets; a place his great-great-grandfather made the Elms’ home over a century ago and a city that has borne witness to epoch- and world-changing events.
+He is our guide through a place that has seen scientific experiments conducted in subterranean lairs and a small community declare itself an independent nation; a place his great-great-grandfather made the Elms’ home over a century ago and a city that has borne witness to world-changing events.

 ”London Made Us is a marvellously detailed and wonderfully evocative memoir of London trembling on the border of extinction.
 Our tears and dreams are made of this”